kqlite/.github/profile/README.md

 ## *kqlite*

-**Lightweight remote SQLite with high availability and automatic failover.**
+**Lightweight remote SQLite with high availability and auto failover.**

 Remote accees to **SQLite** is done via the **PostgreSQL** wire protocol.<br>
 **High availability** is easy to setup and needs only two Nodes (Primary->Secondary).<br>